My husband and I have completely different styles of travel.

 Why tell this story?
 Because instead of being upset about the extra expense of additional airfare, hotel rooms and what-not, Mister X, like my husband, was so pleased to have his wife finally arrive at the airport with plenty of time to spare.

-Madame and Mister X had a wonderful dinner at the beach, got a great night’s sleep and went to our favorite breakfast and coffee spot Urth Café.
+Madame and Mister X had a wonderful dinner at the beach, got a great night’s sleep and went to their favorite breakfast and coffee spot: Urth Café.

 Add your email address to receive posts/recipes via email